Super-NES/beautiful-jekyll/index.md

 By ensuring globally unique character objects, we've achieved idempotency of delete operations in our collaborative text editor.

-### Globally Ordered Character Positions
+### Globally Ordered Characters

-The 2nd requirement is that character positions are ordered and globally consistent.
-That means that when a user inserts a character, it will be placed in the same position (relative to other characters) on every user's local copy of the document.
+The 2nd requirement has to do with character positioning.
+Since we're building a text editor, we already know that the characters must be ordered within a document.
+But in addition to that, we need the characters to be globally ordered and consistent.
+That means that when a user inserts a character, it will be placed in the same position (relative to other characters) on every user's document.

-In our first text editor example, we noted that when inserting or deleting a character, the position indices of surrounding characters must sometimes be shifted accordingly.
-This shifting requirements leads to the problem where insert and delete operations do not commute.
-This problem can be avoided by using **fractional indices** (as opposed to numerical indices).
+In our initial text editor example, we noted that when inserting or deleting a character, the positions of surrounding characters would sometimes need to be shifted accordingly.
+Since characters can be shifted by a user without the other users' knowledge, we can end up in a situation where insert and delete operations do not commute.

-In the example below, when a user inserts "H" at position 1, they're actually intending to insert an "H" in between "C" and "A".
+We can avoid this problem and ensure commutativity by using **fractional indices** as opposed to numerical indices.
+In the example below, when a user insert an "H" at position 1, they more specifically intend to insert an "H" in between "C" and "A".

 <figure>
   <center>